 If you need a break from all the marble, take a walk around the EUR lake and its surrounding gardens.
 These gardens are home to hundreds of cherry trees which were donated by the city of Tokyo as well as a special waterfall garden.

-In the shadow of the square colosseum lies this historic bar, a favourite among locals.
-With a beautiful outdoor terrace always alive with activity, colourful bougainvillea plants growing tall on either side, as well as a spacious indoor area, Palombini makes the perfect stop.
+In the shadow of the square colosseum lies this historic bar, a favorite among locals.
+With a beautiful outdoor terrace always alive with activity, colorful bougainvillea plants growing tall on either side, as well as a spacious indoor area, Palombini makes the perfect stop.
 A cafe and bakery rolled into one, you might have a hard time deciding with delectable treat you’ll choose.